sampsoninc916/greenthumrapp/README.md

+# DO NOT PUSH CHANGES TO THIS BRANCH UNLESS CHANGES HAVE BEEN FINALIZED BY THE TEAM AND WE'RE READY FOR LAUNCH

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.